 What is social distancing?

 Social distancing is the term given to a set of measures intended to prevent the spread of COVID-19 by limiting physical contact between people.
-This means maintaining a distance of at least six feet (two meters) between individuals from different households, avoiding crowded spaces whenever possible, and refraining from everyday social interactions such as hugs and handshakes.
+This means maintaining a distance of at least two metres (six feet) between individuals from different households, avoiding crowded spaces whenever possible, and refraining from everyday social interactions such as hugs and handshakes.

 Why is social distancing important?